 Born in Kyoto Prefecture, he began mogul skiing at a young age, influenced by his father, who loved moguls.
 He attended Hakuba High School to train, and then went on to train in the United States, where he continued his ambitious endeavors.
 He is particular about his own style and even has a signature glove.
 This time, he grabbed the last ticket for the Beijing Olympic team selection, and made his first appearance, fulfilling his childhood dream

-@mogul_sou about the crowdfunding campaign organized by his club to support his athletic activities at the Beijing Olympics.
+☟By the way, this is Matsuda Sou's own Instagram.
+This is a comment he made for the crowdfunding campaign organized by his team to support his athletic activities for the Beijing Olympics

 ■ Profile